New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: summary

-$(4)$ Including above considerations, the UAD and inertial detector have different behavior on $\langle Q(\eta)^{2}\rangle_{v}$ and $\langle \dot{Q}(\eta)^{2} \rangle_{v}$.
-In early time region the two-point function $\langle Q(\eta)^{2}\rangle_{v}$ for UAD has a quite flat curve while the inertial detector has an increasing curve.
-The amplitude of those oscillations on the ripples of the UAD curve gradually shrinks while the amplitude of the oscillations on the ripples of the inertial detector does not change.
-For the two-point function $\langle \dot{Q}(\eta)^{2} \rangle_{v}$, the difference is more clear than $\langle Q(\eta)^{2}\rangle_{v}$.
-The curve for $\langle \dot{Q}(\eta)^{2} \rangle_{v}$ of the UAD is high at first and then decreases until it reaches to the saturated value.
-However, the curve of $\langle \dot{Q}(\eta)^{2} \rangle_{v}$ for the inertial detector increases until it reaches to the saturated value.
-This part is quite different from the past result.
-We think that this implies that the proper acceleration $a$ has some effects on the vacuum state of $Q$ and thus affects the vacuum fluctuations of the UAD(Unruh effect).
+$(4)$ Including the above considerations, the UAD and inertial detector result in different behaviors in $\langle Q(\eta)^{2}\rangle_{v}$ and $\langle \dot{Q}(\eta)^{2} \rangle_{v}$.
+In the early-time region the two-point function $\langle Q(\eta)^{2}\rangle_{v}$ for UAD has a quite flat curve, while the inertial detector has an increasing curve.
+The amplitude of those oscillations on the ripples of the UAD curve gradually shrinks, while the amplitude of the oscillations on the ripples of the inertial detector does not change.
+For the two-point function $\langle \dot{Q}(\eta)^{2} \rangle_{v}$, the difference is more clear than it is for $\langle Q(\eta)^{2}\rangle_{v}$.
+The curve for $\langle \dot{Q}(\eta)^{2} \rangle_{v}$ of the UAD is high at first and then decreases until it reaches the saturated value.
+However, the curve of $\langle \dot{Q}(\eta)^{2} \rangle_{v}$ for the inertial detector increases until it reaches the saturated value.
+This part is quite different from the previous result.
+We think that this implies that the proper acceleration $a$ has some effect on the vacuum state of $Q$ and thus affects the vacuum fluctuations of the UAD(the Unruh effect).

-The foundations of the calculations were built by Lin and Hu~\cite{LH2005} by using the quantum filed theory method and then it was applied to two moving detectors system by Lin, Chou and Hu~\cite{LCH2008}, these are not easy calculations.
-Here, base on their work, we redo the calculations and modify it.
-Since the calculation is tricky, we write down the detailed calculations for whom have interests about it.
+The foundations of the calculations were built by Lin and Hu~\cite{LH2005}, who used the quantum filed theory method and then applied it to the two moving detectors system by Lin \emph{et} \emph{al.}~\cite{LCH2008}.
+These are not easy calculations.
+Here, based on their work, we redo the calculations and modify them.
+Since the calculation is tricky, we write the detailed calculations here for those who are interested.

-In the future, we would like to apply this results to the quantum teleportation issue, for example two moving detectors system that Alice and Bob have relativistic motion to each other.
-We would like to see that whether the Unruh effect may play a role in the quantum teleportation process for two relatively moving detectors system.
+In the future, we would like to apply these results to the quantum teleportation issue, for example, the two moving detector system in which Alice and Bob have relativistic motion with each other.
+We would like to see whether the Unruh effect may play a role in the quantum teleportation process for two relatively moving detectors.

-\section{acknowledgement}
+\section{ACKNOWLEDGEMENT}